gwiam/awt_atoyom/porting_legbot.md

     - rebuild the particle effect
     - rebuild the "Wake up and go" of child and "Set Delay To Wake Up" script of parent node
         - "SetDelayToWakeUp" can also wake up all the enemies after a certain time or using a trigger
-        - "SetDelayToWakeUp" is part of LegBot and AIbody
+        - "SetDelayToWakeUp" is part of LegBot (called AIbody in the level for some reason)
             - "SetDelayToWakeUp" calls Awake() when LegBot is loaded
+            - implement time delays for execution of StartWakeUp and TurnNavMeshAndGunOn
         - more details under "porting_scripts"
     - reimplement navigation
         - adding navigationsagend3d
         - changing main legbot node to characterbody3d
         - moving collision shape out of the collider, so that it's under characterbody3d
-    - to "enable the navmesh" setup a signal
+    - use a signal to "enable the navmesh"

 # Personal notes: